cloudmesh-community/book/chapters/pi/setup-ultimate.md

     pi$ sudo apt-get update

 To develop easily we need a number of programs on our Pi.
-Programs can be installed with the command
+Additional programs can be installed with the command

 ```bash